Tax Limitation: a First Step, Not the Last One

 We must challenge not just the presumption that government needs more of our money.
 We must expose the harmful results of Big Government spending already in place.

-The 2002 Ballot Initiative to End the State Income Tax in Massachusetts was one attempt to boldly cut back the size of Big Government.
-It won 45.3% of the vote (885,683 votes).
-It proved that there’s broad support for bold reductions in state government taxation and spending — even in liberal Massachusetts.
+The 2002 ballot Initiative to End the State Income Tax in Massachusetts was one attempt to make government small.
+It won 45.3% of the vote.
+It proved that there's broad support for bold reductions in state government taxation and spending - even in liberal Massachusetts.